Choosing your level of engagement — and honouring it

 Overclaiming pattern: The team selects Collaborate because the project is significant and the community has strong views.
 Co-design workshops are run.
 The community develops preferred options.
 The final decision reflects the organisation’s original preferred option, constrained by budget and prior commitments that were never disclosed.
 Community members feel the co-design process was theatre.
 They are right.

-Download Choosing Your Engagement Level
+Download the Choosing Your Engagement Level

 Get the one-page field reference and use it in your next engagement project.